Project

 To bring these monologues to life, we brought together talent from across the country including: Aida Jordao, Alexandra Crenian, Ange Loft, Asha Vijayasham, Ashley Naomi Skye, Athena Lemarre, Barbara Gordon, Bryn Kennedy, Cara Rebecca, Carolyn Fe, Cheri Maracle, Danielle Ferrier, Diana Tso, Diane Flacks, Erica Anderson, Gloria Mampuya, Jane Miller, Jessica Greenberg, Krystal Kiran, Krystle Chance, Lara Arabian, Leesa Kopansky, Linda Goranson, Lisa Kovack, Lisa Ryder, Lori Nancy Kalamanski, Lyla Porter Follows, Margaret Evans, Mary Kelly, Mayko Nguyen, Mirabella Sundar Singh, Monica Dotter, Nicole Stamp, Niki Landau, Rebecca De La Cour, Sabrina Friedman, Sachi Lovatt, Sarah Horsman, Sasha Wentges, Sedina Fiati, Shandra Spears, Shira Leuchter, Soo Garay, Steph Jung, Susan Burnett, Teri Lake, Tiffany Claire Martin, Tommie-Amber Pirie, Tonjha Richardson, Tracey Hoyt, Valerie Boyle, Vicki Kim.

-Learn More About Our Artifacts
+Learn More About our Artifacts

 In the space, you can explore films, personal objects, photographs, letters and mementos of the women as well as material culture from our city.
 We’re thrilled to display these objects from personal collections, the City of Toronto Archives, and Toronto History Museums’ Fine Art and Artifact Collection.